 Volunteer Opportunity: Two of our Bloomington-based Product Designers put their design skills to work by updating bulletin board content for the Bloomington Boys and Girls Club.
 Their day involved lots of cutting, laminating, and composition work -- something Boys and Girls Club staff and volunteers rarely have time to do.
 They stuck around to hang out with the kids after school, and even listened to a Bloomington Firefighter give a talk about his work.
 In Kayce’s words: “It was super interesting, even for this big kid!”

 2) Helping Animals in Need

-Formstackers: Katie Sutherland and Jessica Haas (left), Cate Galeza (center), and Matt Gard (right)
+Formstackers: Katie Sutherland and Jessica Haas (top), Cate Galeza (center), and Matt Gard (bottom)

 Locations: Versailles, KY; Pittsburgh, PA; and Avon, IN